 Typical tasks include mowing, edging, pruning, planting, and building basic features like garden beds or fences.
 Depending on your area and the complexity of the work, you could charge between $50 and $100 per hour.

-Couples can split duties based on strengths—one may be great at design, the other at heavy lifting or detail work.
+Couples can split duties based on strengths; one may be great at design, the other at heavy lifting or detail work.
 Consider using a shared calendar to organize client bookings and a social media account to showcase your projects.
-This side hustle not only gets you outside but helps you build a business you might one day scale up or sell.
+This side hustle not only gets you outside but helps you build a business venture you might one day scale up or sell.

 How to Choose the Best Side Hustle as a Couple

 Finding the right side hustle to do together is more than just picking a job from a list.
 Every couple is unique, and what works for one pair might not fit another.
 The best side hustle fits your strengths, keeps both of you motivated, and matches your day-to-day life.
-Here’s how you and your partner can zero in on a money-making idea that fits your relationship, goals, and schedule.
+Here’s how you and your partner can zero in on side hustles for couples that fit your relationship, goals, and schedule.

 Assess Your Combined Skills and Passions